Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: Introduction

 In this paper, we address these gaps with a unified dataset and evaluation protocol for fair cross-modality evaluation.
-To do so, we introduce \emph{SoccerNet-GAR}, constructed from the $64$ matches of the football World Cup 2022, where broadcast video and agent positions are synchronized at the event level and annotated with $10$ group activities.
+To do so, we introduce \emph{SoccerNet-GAR}, a novel multimodal dataset and benchmark built from the $64$ matches of the football World Cup 2022 by cleaning, merging, and aligning raw broadcast video, player tracking, and event annotation files from PFF FC (now Gradients Sports) into a synchronized, research-ready benchmark.
+The resulting dataset contains $87{,}939$ group activity instances, each pairing broadcast video and agent positions at the event level across $10$ football action classes.
 To support this new benchmark, we study two strong \emph{unimodal} approaches: a competitive video-based and a novel role-aware tracking-based classifier leveraging graph neural networks.
-On the $10$-class group activity recognition task, our best tracking model achieves \textbf{$67.2\%$} balanced accuracy \vs \textbf{$58.1\%$} for the strongest video baseline, while training \textbf{$4.25 \times$} faster and using \textbf{$438\times$} fewer parameters.
+On the 10-class group activity recognition task, our tracking baseline achieves \textbf{$77.8\%$} balanced accuracy and \textbf{$57.0\%$} macro F1 \vs \textbf{$60.9\%$} balanced accuracy and \textbf{$50.1\%$} macro F1 for the strongest video baseline, while training \textbf{$7 \times$} faster and using \textbf{$479\times$} fewer parameters.

-\textbf{Contributions.} We summarize our contributions as follows: \textbf{(i)}~We present \emph{SoccerNet-GAR}, a multimodal dataset we curated from $64$ football World Cup matches, featuring synchronized broadcast video and tracking data aligned with $94{,}285$ existing event annotations across $10$ classes, and split at the match level to enable fair, reproducible evaluation. \textbf{(ii)}~We propose a \emph{novel role-aware, graph-based classifier for GAR} from tracking data and conduct a comprehensive study of spatial connectivity and temporal aggregation design choices. \textbf{(iii)}~We establish a \emph{pixels \vs positions} benchmark with identical protocols, report performance and efficiency comparisons, and distill practical design principles for tracking-based GAR.
-We will release the dataset, evaluation protocol, and method code for transparent comparison and future extensions.
+\textbf{Contributions.} We summarize our contributions as follows: \textbf{(i)}~We present \emph{SoccerNet-GAR}, a novel multimodal benchmark we curated from $64$ football World Cup matches by cleaning, merging, and temporally aligning separate raw files for broadcast video, player tracking, and event annotations.
+The resulting benchmark provides synchronized broadcast video and tracking data for $87{,}939$ events across $10$ classes, with match-level splits for fair, reproducible evaluation. \textbf{(ii)}~We propose a \emph{novel role-aware, graph-based classifier for GAR} from tracking data, where tactical roles extracted from the source data define the graph connectivity, and conduct a comprehensive study of spatial connectivity and temporal aggregation design choices. \textbf{(iii)}~We establish a \emph{pixels \vs positions} benchmark with identical protocols, report performance and efficiency comparisons, and distill practical design principles for tracking-based GAR.
+The dataset, protocol, and code is available on \href{https://github.com/drishyakarki/pixels\_vs\_positions}{https://github.com/drishyakarki/pixels\_vs\_positions}.